collective/transmogrify.print/README.rst

 Introduction
 ============

+..
+Note:: As of version 1.3, Transmogrifier has a feature to handle printing called: collective.transmogrifier.sections.logger, making this blueprint effectively DOA.
+Though you may still prefer this one if you like to type less (because the name is shorter. ;-))

 This `Transmogrifier`_ blueprint is based on ``collective.transmogrifier.sections.tests.PrettyPrinter``, which anyone can use in their project by creating a utility like so::

     <utility